Aneesh35/Aneesh35/README.md

 ## About Me ℹ️

-Hi there! 👋 I'm Aneesh R Rao, a passionate Tech Entusiast who loves to delve into [Web Development].
+Hi there! 👋 I'm Aneesh R Rao, a passionate Tech Entusiast who loves to delve into Web Development.
 My journey involves exploring new technologies, solving problems, and contributing to open-source projects.

 ## What I Do 💻

-- 💡 Passionate about [Your Main Focus or Interest].
+- 💡 Passionate about Web Development.
-- 🌱 Currently learning [Languages, Frameworks, or Technologies You're Exploring].
+- 🌱 Currently learning MERN.
 - 🚀 Always on the lookout for exciting projects to collaborate on.

 ## Get in Touch 📫